01 Dec 2015

 Once the drive has mounted to your system you will need to find where it has mounted.
 An easy way to do this is using the command

 df -h.
-For example for me it returns:
+For me it returns:

 I can see from this my 64GB SD card is the device /dev/sdc and the boot and main partition are mounted under